-The Department of Human Resources Americans with Disabilities Act (ADA) Accommodations Case Manager is charged with processing and facilitating requests for employee ADA accommodations.
-If you believe you may need an accommodation, or if you are a supervisor or manager who has been presented with a request for an accommodation, please contact the ADA Case Manager, Vicki Fry, and/or visit our page on Employee Accommodations.
-See the guide to HR’s Reasonable Accommodations Process.
-Students who require an accommodation in the academic setting should contact the Center for Students with Disabilities.
-Please feel free to contact the ADA Case Manager at (860) 486-2036 or via e-mail at firstname.lastname@example.org for further assistance.
+The Department of Human Resources is charged with processing and facilitating requests for employee ADA workplace accommodations.
+If you believe you may need an accommodation, or if you are a supervisor or manager who has been presented with a request for an accommodation, please review the policy and process below and complete the forms below if you are an employee requesting an ADA accommodation.

 University of Connecticut Committee on Access and Accommodations

 The University of Connecticut is committed to providing equal educational and employment opportunities and achieving full participation for all members of the University community, including persons with disabilities.
 The University of Connecticut Committee on Access and Accommodations will focus on assuring that the University as a whole is positioned to meet this goal, including regional campuses, the School of Law, and the School of Social Work.
 The Committee’s primary focus is to promote ongoing assessment and awareness of goals, needs, and requirements related to access and accommodations at the University.
 It will consider a range of compliance issues with the Americans with Disabilities Act (ADA) and its amendments and other legislation related to disabilities and accommodations.
 It serves to facilitate coordination across all of the units and offices that have a role in assuring appropriate access and accommodation in University services and activities.
 The Committee also serves to continuously improve the University’s efforts to ensure equal access and provide reasonable accommodations to persons with disabilities by identifying best practices and developing approaches to implement them, and devising and facilitating solutions to problems.